 The full six-month deal costs $50 (although less expensive memberships with fewer benefits are available), versus $15 for a single-time, four-hour pass.
 If you're planning to come back a few times, it makes sense to buy the six-month pass, but might not if this is your only trip to the city of Troy.
 There are also additional fees for basic locker rentals, and you can even pay a few dollars more for private rooms.

 You must have a valid state or government identification to enter, and your name, date of birth, and zip code will be recorded by the club when you present your ID to the desk clerk.
 The club accepts cash, credit, Apple Pay, and Google Wallet.

-No drugs or alcohol are allowed in the venue and sexual intercourse is only allowed in private rooms, but nudity is allowed everywhere in the club.
+No drugs or alcohol are allowed in the venue, and sexual intercourse is only permitted in private rooms, but nudity is allowed everywhere in the club.
 A towel will be provided, but you can also purchase jock straps, flip flops, and a variety of other scant outfits from the River Street Club's shop.